 What Is the Purdue Supplemental Essay?

-Freshman applicants to Purdue are required to submit two short answers and one longer Purdue supplemental essay.
-You must also write an essay in response to one of the Common Application or Coalition Application prompts, depending on which application system you apply through.
+Freshman applicants to Purdue are required to submit two short answers; there's also one optional longer Purdue supplemental essay.
+You must additionally write an essay in response to one of the Common Application or Coalition Application prompts, depending on which application system you apply through.

-In total, then, you’ll be writing four Purdue essays of varying lengths.
+In total, then, you'll be writing 3-4 Purdue essays of varying lengths.

 For each Purdue supplemental essay, you'll get a specific prompt to answer.
 (By contrast, the Common App/Coalition App personal essay offers you multiple prompts to choose from.)
 Every Purdue supplemental essay prompt has its own word limit and angle.

-- Please briefly elaborate on one of your extracurricular activities or work experiences.
+- [OPTIONAL] Please briefly elaborate on one of your extracurricular activities or work experiences.

 - How will opportunities at Purdue support your interests, both in and out of the classroom?
 (Respond in 100 words or fewer.)